 What documentation do I need to provide?

 The documentation required for each loan differs depending on the loan program.
-While some programs require income, employment, and asset verification, others require no documentation at all.
+Most programs require income, employment, and asset verification.
 A mortgage consultant will provide you with a list of items needed.

 How much do I need for a down payment?